isomerpages/nlb-biblioasia/all-articles/nl-notes/_posts/2020-04-30-History-Through-Postcards.md

 <div style="background-color: white;">
 <br/>
 <img src="/images/Karayuki.png">

-This undated postcard features a Japanese woman, likely a <i>karayuki-san</i>, in her kimono. <i>Karayuki-san</i>, or Japanese prostitutes, sometimes posed for a fee at the request of photographers in Singapore.  <i>Accession no.: B32440324K_0076.</i>
+This undated postcard features a Japanese woman, likely a *karayuki-san*, in her kimono. *Karayuki-san*, or Japanese prostitutes, sometimes posed for a fee at the request of photographers in Singapore.  *Accession no.: B32440324K_0076.*
 </div>
 ```